 - the teacher has the highest possible expectations for your child and all pupils in their class; - all teaching is building on what your child already knows, can do and understands; - different ways of teaching are in place so that your child is fully involved in learning in class.
-This may involve things like practical learning and using more concrete resources; - specific strategies (which may be suggested by the SENDCO or outside staff) are in place to support your child to learn; - the classroom environment is suitable for neurodiverse learners.
+This may involve things like practical learning and using more concrete resources; - specific strategies (which may be suggested by the SENDCO or outside staff) are in place to support your child to learn; - a relational approach is adopted in all classrooms; - the classroom environment is suitable for neuro-diverse learners.